TrustAIRLab/Unsafe-LLM-Based-Search/README.md

 agent_defense/
 ├── src/
 │   └──agent.py                     # build_agent
-│   └──llm.py                       # a discarded trail of using some special API call │   └──prompt.py                    # prompt
+│   └──prompt.py                    # prompt
 │   └──tools.py                     # tool calling (You could change the tools by modifying the `return_tools` function; the HtmlLLM-detector's prompt can be found in the `is_malicious` function.)
 │   └──utils.py                     # XGBoost-detector method